hessllab/HW_2/README.md

 Hint: build the pipeline up one command at a time to test your understanding.

+*Answer: The first part of the pipe `cat` is all the text found inside the file animals.txt.
+The command `head -n 5` retrieves the first five lines of the text that was already concatenated. `tail -n 3` reduces those five lines into the last three lines, which are sorted by the

 __Problem 2: For the file `animals.txt` from the previous exercise, what do the flags `-d` and `-f` do?
 What is the final output of the following command?__
 `cut -d , -f 2 animals.txt`